rcemper/Vector-inside-IRIS/README.md

 # Vector-inside-IRIS
-This is an attempt to run a vector search demo comletely in IRIS
+This is an attempt to run a vector search demo completely in IRIS
 There are no external tools an all you need is a Terminal / console
 and the managment portal
 Special thanks to [Alvin Ryanputra](https://community.intersystems.com/user/alvin-ryanputra)